angelicagardner/resume/README.md

 Outlines a summary of my work experience, technical skills and basic information about education.

-For my CV, please see: [https://angelicagardner.github.io/cv/](https://angelicagardner.github.io/cv/).
-It contains a complete educational background and detailed description about other achievements.

 ## Tech

 A simple resumé webpage powered by Jekyll + GitHub Pages.